wallee-payment/woocommerce/readme.txt

 = Where can I find documentation? =

-For help setting up and configuring WooCommerce Wallee please refer to the [wiki](https://github.com/wallee-payment/woocommerce/wiki).
+For help setting up and configuring WooCommerce Wallee please refer to the [wiki](https://github.com/wallee-payment/woo-wallee/wiki).

 = Where can I report issues? =

-If you have an issue please use the [issue tracker](https://github.com/wallee-payment/woocommerce/issues).
+If you have an issue please use the [issue tracker](https://github.com/wallee-payment/woo-wallee/issues).

 == Changelog ==

+= 1.0.9 - December 08, 2017 =

+* Fix - Improved exception handling in checkout

 = 1.0.8 - December 04, 2017 =